chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 While developing the language, core contributors incurred a lot of responsibility (e.g. library maintenance, documentation updates, updating Pursuit and other related sites, etc.).
 Over time, they became spread thin and one even burned out. [further explained here]()

 Thus, they cannot quickly respond to most people's questions or contributions.
 With the small amount of time they do have, they are focusing on adding new language features, not improving the documentation situation.
-The language's development is steady (6-week release cycle) but slow. [further explained here]()
+The language's development is steady (6-week release cycle) but slow.
+Moreover, only some of them have write/deploy access to key documentation infrastructure (e.g. Pursuit, documentation repo, Try PureScript, etc.) [further explained here]()

 However, it seems they are (wisely) postponing "breaking changes" until all can be done at once.
 Otherwise, they will ~spend~ waste even more of their time updating the ecosystem to account for the breaking changes.
 There is also some disagreement about when those changes should be done. [further explained here]()